 The Mathematics and Statistics majors are co-majors and can only be taken alongside another major in the Bachelor of Science (i.e. as part of a double major).
 Because you can only complete one Science major within the Bachelor of Arts/Bachelor of Science, you cannot major in Mathematics or Statistics within this program.
 Students interested in a Mathematics or Statistics major should consider enrolment in the Bachelor of Mathematics or Bachelor of Science programs.

-Please note: Students majoring in either Biological Sciences or Chemistry are required to complete 100 units for the major.
+Please note: Students majoring in Biological Sciences, Chemistry, Marine Science and Sustainable Resource Management are required to complete 100 units for the major.
 Students majoring in Photonics are required to complete 110 units for the major.
-For more information regarding the major requirements for Chemistry or Photonics, please refer to the "Further Information" section above.
-For all available courses listed in the Chemistry and Photonics major please refer to the B Science handbook at http://www.newcastle.edu.au/program/10323.html

 Transition Arrangements Back to top

-Students who have commenced this program prior to 2010 are advised to contact your program Officer or Program Convenor to discuss individual arrangements.
+Students who have commenced this program prior to 2010 are advised to contact your Program Advisor or Program Convenor to discuss individual arrangements.